jonathanong/redis-cache-decorator/README.md

 - Uses Redis caching, expiration, and pub/sub.
 - Concurrency locking - if the function is being run elsewhere with the same arguments, it will wait for the result of that function instead of executing again.
 - Caching - caches results for as long as you want.
 If you set `ttl=0`, then you're just this library for concurrency locking, which is completely fine.
+- Timeouts - throws when executing or waiting for a function call takes too long
 - Only tested with [ioredis](https://github.com/luin/ioredis)

 Use Cases: